 True or False: Dermplane Editions

 - True or False.
 Dermaplaning will make my hair grow back thicker: False.
-When it comes to dermaplaning, or shaving in general, your hair never grows back thicker.
-The color and texture of your hair remains the same, and over time you might notice that your facial hair will grow back thinner or not at all.
+When it comes to dermaplaning or shaving in general, your hair never grows back thicker.
+The color and texture of your hair remain the same, and over time you might notice that your facial hair will grow back thinner or not at all.